The fight against food waste

 Denmark against Food Waste

 Food waste is joint responsibility.
-That is why we have established a unique, national partnership with a number of Denmark's leading food producers and food waste organisations.
-We call it Denmark against Food Waste.
+That is why we established a unique, national partnership with a number of Denmark's leading food producers and food waste organisations.
 Participating companies commit themselves to halving their food waste by 2030 and making their food waste figures publicly available.
-As a consumer, you can share your tips and get advice on how you can help reduce food waste.
+In October 2018, the initiative was handed over to the Danish Ministry of Environment and Food’s upcoming think tank on the prevention of food waste and food loss.

 Partnership with the Danish Food Bank